grazianoEnzoMarchesani/spotMapper/README.md

-# SpotMapper
+# SpotMapper 🗺️

-Una web app per mappare e cercare servizi locali utilizzando Google Places API.
+SpotMapper is an interactive web application that allows you to search and map local services in a specific area using Google Places API and OpenStreetMap.

-## Funzionalità
+## 🌟 Key Features

-- Ricerca di servizi locali in un'area selezionata
-- Visualizzazione dei risultati su mappa
-- Filtri per tipologia di servizio
+- 🔍 Search for local services by drawing an area on the map
+- 📍 Display results on interactive map
+- ⚡ Real-time search
+- 🏷️ Filters for over 30 service types
-- Esportazione risultati in CSV
+- 📊 Export results to CSV format

-## Tecnologie utilizzate
+- 📱 Responsive and user-friendly interface

+## 🔧 Technologies Used

-- JavaScript ES6
+- JavaScript ES6+ with native modules
-- Leaflet.js per la mappa
+- Leaflet.js for map management
-- Google Places API
+- Google Places API for location search
+- OpenStreetMap for map layers
-- HTML5/CSS3
+- HTML5/CSS3 for user interface

+## 📋 Prerequisites

+To use the application you need:

+1. A Google Maps API Key with the following services enabled:
+   - Maps JavaScript API
+   - Places API
+   - Geocoding API

+## 🚀 Installation

+1. Clone the repository: